Tuesdays and Thursdays

 Five mornings per week

-As children turn four and five, their investigations take on greater depth.
-Children become more analytical in their thinking and are able to express their learning in a representational manner.
-We encourage kindergarten readiness for our children in our Pre-K program by emphasizing a multi-sensory approach to language (including exposure to printed materials and parts of a book, story-telling and phonemic awareness such as rhyming), problem solving, and cooperative learning experiences.
-Jewish values are incorporated into the daily curriculum as the children learn about the holidays, traditions, mitzvot (commandments), tikkun olam (healing the world) and Hebrew.
-Our experienced teachers support children according to their individual developmental needs, and our units of study often span many weeks as students explore areas of the curriculum in groups or individually to gain deeper understanding.
+As children turn four and five, they become more analytical in their thinking and are able to express their learning in a representational manner.
+We encourage kindergarten readiness by providing a strong foundation, emphasizing a multi-sensory approach to language (including exposure to printed materials, story-telling, phonemic awareness, and rhyming), problem solving, and cooperative learning experiences.
+Jewish values are incorporated into the daily curriculum as children learn about holidays and traditions, mitzvot (commandments) and tikkun olam (healing the world).
+Our experienced teachers support children according to their individual developmental needs, and units of study often span many weeks as students explore areas of the curriculum in groups or individually to gain deeper understanding.